 If you cannot pick up your weekly share the farm must be notified a minimum of three days beforehand.
-You will be given a credit which is the equivalent $30 for a share and $15 for a half share.
-This credit can be used at a later date to purchase items that is not part of CSA share, such as eggs, honey and maple syrup or double up your order in a following week.
+You will be given a credit which is the equivalent $50 for a large share and $30 for a small share.
+This credit can be used at a later date to purchase items that is not part of CSA share, such as eggs, honey and maple syrup, cheese, etc. or double up your order in a following week.
 This can be used only once by CSA members.
-If by chance you do not contact us in the appropriate time we will be donating your share to one of our farm workers or local charity.
+If by chance you do not contact us in the appropriate time we will be donating your share to one of our farm workers or a local charity.

 Thank You and We look Forward to Having you part of the Calabogie Farm Community